zhanglab/psamm/docs/tutorial/fpp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``--subset`` option can be used to show only a specific part of the network.
-When this is done the context of those reactions is often lost and it can be hard
+When this is done, the context of those reactions is often lost and it can be hard
-to tell where that pathway fits withing the larger metabolism.
+to tell where that pathway fits within the larger metabolism.
 A different way to
 highlight a set of reactions without using the ``--subset`` option is to change
 the color of a set of nodes through the ``--color`` option.